Preferential treatment of goods based on origin

 From which countries can you import and receive preferential treatment?

 Most of the countries in the world are covered by the various EU systems of preferential tariff treatment.
-Only around 20 countries are completely outside these systems (incl. the United States, Russia, Belarus, Saudi Arabia, Japan, Australia, Taiwan and Hong Kong).
+Only around 20 countries are completely outside these systems (incl. the United States, Russia, Belarus, Saudi Arabia, Australia, Taiwan and Hong Kong).
 In the attachment about preferential proof of origin upon import (in Finnish), the groups of countries listed in addition to individual countries, namely GSP, OCT and ACP/EPA states, include almost 200 countries.
 The countries and areas included in these groups are listed in the Commission’s TARIC database.
 The GSP group includes, among others, Pakistan and India.

 What is required for obtaining preferential treatment?